Everyone Presenting At The 2020 Oscars

 Advertisement

-This year, more of Hollywood's elite will take the stage at Dolby Theatre in Los Angeles to present some of the industry's brightest and best (hi, Bong Joon Ho) with high honors for their work in film.
-The Academy scouted entertainers from every corner of Hollywood for the big night, and from the looks of the scheduled lineup, we're in for another excellent show.
+This year, even more of Hollywood's elite will take the stage at Dolby Theatre in Los Angeles to present some of the industry's brightest and best (hi, Bong Joon Ho) with high honours for their work in film.
+From movie veterans who have been in the business for decades to silver screen first-timers, Hollywood will be in the house.
+The Academy scouted entertainers from every corner for the big night, and from the looks of the scheduled lineup, we're in for another excellent show.

 Ahead, everyone who will be presenting at the 2020 Oscars, set to air live on ABC this Sunday, February 9.